gingerfocus/neomacs/README.md

 # Neomacs
 ![Neomacs Banner Logo](./etc/neon.svg)

-A combination of many small projects I have worked on
+A combination of many small projects I have worked on.

-Overall, this project aims to be everything but a web browser.
-And you should (eventually) be able to run a system with only busybox, this, ssh and firefox installed.
+Overall, this project aims to be everything but a web browser and at least a replacement for vim (and maybe the terminal you run it in).

 ## Why
 Neovim is great but does too many things for vim compatability.
 I want to see